kengor123/Steganography/README.md

 - Run your VM/phone to open the app

 ## Instruction
-- The app contains two functions: Embed and Extract
+- This app contains two functions: Embed and Extract
 	- **Embed**: Add secret message into the cover image
 	- A **password** (set by user)  is required to encrypt the message
 	- **Extract**: Get back the message with the valid password